tlacoyodefrijol/API/README.md

 The new site will be powered by this [Brigade Information](https://docs.google.com/spreadsheet/ccc?key=0ArHmv-6U1drqdGNCLWV5Q0d5YmllUzE5WGlUY3hhT2c&usp=sharing) Google Spreadsheet.
 This way you don't need yet another account for our Brigade site.
 Just keep your Brigade's info up to date and you're good.
 The columns are:
 * Name
 * Website
 * Events Url - Point us to where ever you schedule your events.
-Meetup, Google Calendar, whatever.
-The /events endpoint is still under construction.
+Only Meetup.com events are working right now.
 * RSS - If you have a blog, point us to it.
-The /stories endpoint is still under construction.
+It's pretty smart and can find the feed on its own.
+To show off your Google Group discussions, use a link like `https://groups.google.com/forum/feed/code-for-san-francisco/msgs/rss.xml?num=15`
-* Projects List Url - Keep a list of projects urls somewhere online we can read it.
+* Projects List Url - Can either be a GitHub organization url like `https://github.com/sfbrigade` or a link to an accessible csv of project urls described below.

 ##### Projects List